The question is no longer whether to use AI for executive communication and speechwriting. It’s how to use it best.

 Q: What exactly will I take away?

-A: Each session includes live demonstrations, real-time exercises using ChatGPT-4o, and opportunities for Q&A. Participants will receive a set of practical prompts, checklists and frameworks to apply immediately in their work.
+A: Each session includes live demonstrations, real-time exercises using ChatGPT 5 and Google Gemini, and opportunities for Q&A. Participants will receive a set of practical prompts, checklists and frameworks to apply immediately in their work.
 You’ll also receive ideas, insights and grounding wisdom from our faculty of AI innovators in speechwriting and executive communication.

 Q: Do I need any prior experience with AI to take this course?

 A: No; the course is designed to serve absolute beginners as well as folks who have some experience with AI.
+We will begin the first day with the absolute basics.
 You need only an open mind, a willingness to understand new approaches and an appetite for increasing your value to your principal, and to your organization.
+This is not a technical session.
+Advanced AI users may not find it as useful as those with only limited AI experience.

 Q: Is this course going to help me make myself obsolescent?